 Write down what the students should record as their final result for the water level.

 4.7 Example 2: A digital reading

 Some other students have set up an electric circuit and are using a digital voltmeter to measure the voltage across a component.
-They switch the power to the circuit on and off a few times, but the voltmeter consistently shows the following:

 The students think about what to do next.